fasmide/DanskeBankGauge/README.md

 ## Whats in here

-* Theres some arduino firmware for driving a led strip and the gauge it self
+* Some arduino firmware for driving a led strip and the gauge it self
-* Theres some golang code to talk to the bank though the api thats used by the mobile apps
+* A golang lib for talking to the mobile api
+* A golang daemon that provides a much simpler api to the arduino firmware

 ## Firmware

 The gauge is just PWM driven with a resistor in series and the led strip is some ws2812 strip i had laying around.
 It pulls a http endpoint providing some simple json to figure out how much money is on the account, its not talking directly to danske bank's api as it proved somewhat challanging and a lot easier to manage on a pc.

+## Daemon

+This is just a real simple golang http server which provides a `/balance` endpoint and either asks the bank for data or returns a cached version

 ## Danske Bank's Mobileapi